scala/docs.scala-lang/_overviews/scala3-migration/compatibility-classpath.md

 ## The Scala 2.13 TASTy Reader

-The second piece of good news is that the Scala 2.13 TASTy reader, which enables consuming Scala 3 libraries has been shipped since Scala 2.13.4.
+The second piece of good news is that Scala 2.13 can consume Scala 3 libraries with `-Ytasty-reader`.

-> The TASTy reader is very new.
-That's why it is  only available under the `-Ytasty-reader` flag.

 ### Supported Features

-The TASTy reader supports all the traditional language features as well as the following brand-new features:
+The TASTy reader supports all the traditional language features as well as the following Scala 3 features:
 - [Enumerations]({{ site.scala3ref }}/enums/enums.html)
 - [Intersection Types]({{ site.scala3ref }}/new-types/intersection-types.html)
 - [Opaque Type Aliases]({{ site.scala3ref }}/other-new-features/opaques.html)